The Best Antivirus for Macs 2025

 Virus Detection Yes Malware Detection Yes Firewall Yes Full, quick, and scheduled scans Yes Real-time protection Yes Behavior-based monitoring Yes Who’s Bitdefender Good For

 For those who know their way around antivirus software, Bitdefender provides heavy-duty malware protection with powerful behavior-based virus detection.
 Like TotalAV, Bitdefender has a free version.
-Unlike TotalAV, their free software doesn’t paywall core features.
+Unlike TotalAV, their free software doesn’t hide core features behind a paywall.

 >>Read More: The Best Free Antiviruses of 2025